kimono-koans/httm/README.md

 # Don't call it a h-- t-- time machine

-`httm` prints the size, date and corresponding locations of available unique versions (dedup-ed by modify time and size) of files residing on ZFS snapshots.
+`httm` prints the size, date and corresponding locations of available unique versions (dedup-ed by modify time and size) of files residing on ZFS snapshots, as well as allowing the *interactive* viewing and restoration of snapshots.

 Inspired by the wonderful [findoid](https://github.com/jimsalterjrs/sanoid) but about twice as fast in the ordinary case.  *Ready and able* to be used in scripted interactive shell apps and widgets.